 Hereditary Cancer Screening and Risk Reduction Program

 Wilmot’s Hereditary Cancer Screening and Risk Reduction program is designed to help individuals and families with inherited cancer syndromes or a family history of cancer.
-Based at Wilmot Cancer Center at Strong Memorial Hospital, this program is led by medical oncologist Michelle Shayne, M.D., and nurse practitioner Carol Lustig, RN MSN ANP-BC.
-They can:
+Based at Wilmot's Pluta Cancer Center and Wilmot’s Webster location, this program can:

 - Develop a personalized cancer screening plan.

 - Provide recommendations for risk-reducing measures.

 - Offer guidance for talking with your family about their cancer risk.